BuildOnViction/docs/docs/get-started/run-node.md

-With the recent release of TomoChain Testnet 2.0 with our PoSV consensus, you might be interested in creating a TomoChain full node and applying it to be a masternode.
+With the recent release of Go-Caelum Testnet 2.0 with our PoSV consensus, you might be interested in creating a Caelum full node and applying it to be a masternode.

-To run a full node and meet the requirements to apply on our governance DApp, you have to run two services:
+To run a full node and meet the requirements to apply on our governance DApp, you have to run the follwing services:

-- The [TomoChain client](https://github.com/tomochain/tomochain), our TomoChain implementation written in _Go_.
+- The [go-caelum client](https://github.com/caelumdev/go-caelum), our Caelum implementation written in _Go_.
-- [Telegraf](https://github.com/influxdata/telegraf), an agent to collect performance metrics of your full node.

 ## General hardware notice

-Our team extensively tested performances and came up with those minimal requirements for any TomoChain masternode host.
+Our team extensively tested performances and came up with those minimal requirements for any Caelum masternode host.

 **Testnet**